 - 1/2 teaspoon cinnamon, optional

-Next, roll bits of dough into one inch balls.
-If dough seems too sticky to roll, refrigerate the dough for about 20 minutes before rolling.
-I got 11 out of this batch, plus the little taste testing I was doing.
-You should expect about 12 balls.
-You can roll them in a variety of ingredients.
+Finishing touch: You can roll the energy bites in a variety of ingredients for a nice finishing touch.
 I rolled some in hemp seeds, coconut, cinnamon and cacao powder.
 I wanted to experiment with different coatings.
 If rolling in powders be sure to gently lift and drop your coated balls a few times an inch or two above a hard surface to let any excess powder fall off.

 Don’t worry about getting all the ingredients exact.
-If you add/subtract something they will still be great.
+If you add/subtract the spices they will still be great.
 You almost always can’t go wrong with these.

 These are great for special occasions and can be made well in advance to keep life a little simpler.